Third Sunday in Ordinary Time, Year A

-Lord, come to me and enter the darkness of my mind and heart.
+My Lord of light, come to me and enter the darkness of my mind and heart.
 Come and cast aside the sorrow and pain that I feel this day.
 Bring clarity to my confusion and replace it with the bright knowledge of Your loving presence.
-Jesus, I trust in You
+Jesus, I trust in You.

 Jonah, the Man Who Ran From God

 The word of the LORD came to Jonah, saying: “Set out for the great city of Nineveh, and announce to it the message that I will tell you.”
 So Jonah made ready and went to Nineveh, according to the LORD’S bidding.
 Jonah 3:1-3